I Bet I Can Make You Yawn Plus 3 Surprising Facts

 Last week I forced myself to stay up two nights in a row to work.
 I certainly had lots to do, but I also wanted to see what happened to my brain if I induced sleep deprivation.
 The following morning, I was yawning quite a bit while sharing the story with Sam.
 He jokingly snapped, “Hey, stop that!
 You’re making me yawn!”

-I thought that was hilarious and kept my eye on him for a couple of minutes, and sure enough, when I yawned, he yawned.
+I thought that was hilarious and kept my eye on him for a couple of minutes, and sure enough, when I yawned, he did it too.
 Twice!
-Yawns are known to be “contagious,” especially if you are emotionally connected with the person yawning.
+These are known to be “contagious,” especially if you are emotionally connected with the person gaping!
 It is also said that empathetic people are more apt to “catch” a yawn.
-This little quirk of “catching” a yawn isn’t totally based on empathy though, at least according to a PLOS One article.
+This little quirk of “catching” one isn’t totally based on empathy though, at least according to a PLOS One article.

-Sometimes saying the word out loud or reading the word “yawn” triggers a yawn.
-Yawns are usually satisfying in nature, and if they’re not, one theory is that the subconscious mind is unable to let go.
-One yawn lasts about 6 seconds and during that time, your heart probably beats faster.
+Sometimes saying the word out loud or reading the word “yawn” triggers another.
+They’re usually satisfying in nature, and if they’re not, one theory is that the subconscious mind is unable to let go.
+The involuntary contraction lasts about 6 seconds and during that time, your heart probably beats faster.

 Did I get you to yawn just yet?